Lou Barletta: Immigration

 Barletta supported President Donald Trump's 2017 executive order imposing a ban on entry to the U.S. to citizens of seven Muslim-majority countries, saying: "I commend President Trump for suspending the refugee program, and in particular for Syria and the six other countries, because they are unquestionably terrorist havens and hotspots."
 In 2007, Barletta opposed comprehensive immigration reform.

 In January 2018, CNN reported that Barletta had frequently given interviews with a number of fringe anti-immigration groups and organizations.
 Barletta spokesperson Jon Anzur responded that Barletta had "always condemned 'hate, bigotry, and racial supremacy,'" adding, "'[o]f course Lou was not aware of these individuals’ background[s]... [a]s the mayor of a small city, Lou didn't have the resources or staff to screen everyone who asked him questions...
 Lou did 27 interviews [one day]."

-Elections
+Mail-in voting

-Barletta has described Pennsylvania's no-excuse mail voting law as "a mistake".
-In an interview Barletta said his position was to "make sure we have free and fair elections."
+In 2022, Barletta described Pennsylvania's no-excuse mail voting law as a mistake, and saw the law as preventing certainty in "free and fair elections."
+In 2023, Barletta advocated for Republicans to embrace mail-in voting or "continue to get clobbered in these elections."